orta/FastImageCacheExample/README.md

 FastImageCacheExample
 =====================

-The simplest possible use of FastImageCache
+The simplest possible use of FastImageCache: Throwing a single bundled image on the screen.

 I didn't write [FastImageCache](https://github.com/path/FastImageCache).